-Cindi Rockwell of Berkley, Michigan, was a finalist in our 2012 Best of the Midwest Recipe Contest for these hearty fish cakes with a zippy wasabi dressing.
-Cindi says the recipe, which has two signature Minnesota ingredients, was inspired by the resort her grandparents owned there.
+Cindi Rockwell of Berkley, Michigan, says this recipe, which has two signature Minnesota ingredients, was inspired by the resort her grandparents owned there.

 Freshwater salmon soaks up the flavor of cider-tarragon marinade created by Sally Sibthorpe of Shelby Township, Michigan.
 She finishes the elegant main dish with a cream sauce scented with aniselike tarragon.